cvonk/vscode-starters/ESP32/README.md

   - `launch.json`, describes how to start the application (`monitor`, `openocd`)

 Open vscode for folder `C:\Espressif\ESP32\msys32\YourName\blink`, where `YourName` is your user name.
 From vscode:
 - Terminal » New Terminal, and give it the permission sought.
+You may have to open it once more.
 Make sure it is running the MINGW32 bundeled with ESP32 IDF.
 - Terminal » Run Task » `make menuconfig`, and specify your serial port (e.g. `COM5`)
 - Terminal » Run Task » `make app`.
 Compile errors will result in messages in the *problems* panel, from where you can jump to the location in the source.
 - connect an ESP32 board